Enxhis/Assignment9-readme-Generator/Develop/README.md

 # Good README Generator

   ## Description
-  It is important to create quality README with information about the app.
-This is a command-line application that allows a project createor to generate quick and easy README.
+  It is important to create quality README with information about the application.
+This is a command-line application that allows a project creator to generate quick, easy and professional README.

   ## Licence Badge
   ![License badge](https://img.shields.io/badge/license-MIT-green)